3 Southern Side Dishes That Will (Almost) Make You Forget the Turkey on Thanksgiving

 1. Preheat oven to 275°F.

-3. Add sage to the butter while it is still hot — it should sizzle and pop a little.
+3. Add sage to butter while still hot — it should sizzle and pop a little.

 To serve the soup:

-1. Reheat the soup gently, stirring often to prevent scorching.
-If the soup is too thick, adjust with a touch of milk and taste for seasoning.
+1. Reheat soup gently, stirring often to prevent scorching.
+If soup is too thick, adjust with a touch of milk and taste for seasoning.

-2. Ladle the soup into warm bowls and top with croutons.
-Drizzle some sorghum syrup (and crème fraîche if desired) on top of each and serve.
+2. Ladle soup into warm bowls and top with croutons.
+Drizzle some sorghum syrup (and crème fraîche, if desired) on top of each and serve.

 For the collard greens:

-1. In a large stockpot over medium heat, melt the butter.
+1. In a large stockpot over medium heat, melt butter.

-2. Add the diced country ham and the onions and cook until the onions turn translucent, stirring often, about 5-8 minutes.
+2. Add diced country ham and onions and cook until onions turn translucent, stirring often, 5-8 minutes.

-3. Add the garlic and thyme and cook one more minute.
+3. Add garlic and thyme and cook one more minute.

-4. Pour apple cider into the pot to deglaze the mixture, scraping the bottom of the pan, then increase heat to medium-high and reduce the liquid by about three-quarters.
+4. Pour apple cider into pot to deglaze the mixture, scraping the bottom of the pan, then increase heat to medium-high and reduce liquid by about three-quarters.

-5. Add the collard greens, black-eyed peas, chicken stock and smoked paprika and bring the mixture to a boil.
-Reduce the heat to a low simmer and allow to cook until the beans and greens are tender, about one hour.
+5. Add collard greens, black-eyed peas, chicken stock and smoked paprika and bring mixture to a boil.
+Reduce heat to a low simmer and allow to cook until beans and greens are tender, about one hour.
+(During the simmering process, the beans may absorb a lot of liquid.
+If this happens, add warm water, about ½ cup at a time, to keep the consistency of a stew.
+The finished dish should not be dry, nor thin like a soup, but somewhere in between.)

 Note: This dish is best made a day or two ahead, chilled and reheated gently before serving.
 This will allow the flavors to come together.
 Be careful not to scorch the bottom when reheating by stirring often.